arhuman/Net-Whois-RIPE/README.md

 ## COPYRIGHT AND LICENCE

+Copyright 2012-2020 Arnaud Assad
-Copyright (C) 2010 Luis Motta Campos
+Copyright 2010 Luis Motta Campos

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.